Testing energy-community & climate-resilient integrated paradigm for carbon neutrality and energy poverty shielding in MED city-port hinterlands

 - @LINKING PARTNER: UNIGE

 - @RELEVANCE WITH THE WORKPLAN: action 1.3 (quality factor to shape the Hinterland Renewables Communities Action Plan to deliver a new integrated energy-inclusive planning paradigm for marginalized neighbourhoods.
-(EN), RES4CITY is significant and synergic with EnerCmed project since ports are integrated in the urban territories, thus the developed analysis can be applied at certain level of extent.
+(FR), RES4CITY is significant and synergic with EnerCmed project since ports are integrated in the urban territories, thus the developed analysis can be applied at certain level of extent.
 The identification of barriers and the highlighting of the most promising approaches are two aspects on which EnerCmed can build upon.

 - @LINKING PARTNER: UNIGE

 - @RELEVANCE WITH THE WORKPLAN: action 1.3 (quality factor to shape the Hinterland Renewables Communities Action Plan to deliver a new integrated energy-inclusive planning paradigm for marginalized neighbourhoods.
-(FR), H2020 RenOnBill (Residential Buildings Energy Renovation with OnBill financing) 2019-2022.
+(EN), H2020 RenOnBill (Residential Buildings Energy Renovation with OnBill financing) 2019-2022.
 Partner UNIGE.

 - RenOnBill aimed at developing business models for the implementation of on-bill schemes in the EU residential building renovation market.
 The project developed a methodology for the energy and financial appraisal of the interventions based on a probabilistic approach and a set of business models for the implementation of on-bill schemes.
-The project resulted successful and was awarded of the “Citizens Award” during the EU Sustainable Energy Week 2021 (FR), H2020 RenOnBill (Residential Buildings Energy Renovation with OnBill financing) 2019-2022.
+The project resulted successful and was awarded of the “Citizens Award” during the EU Sustainable Energy Week 2021 (EN), H2020 RenOnBill (Residential Buildings Energy Renovation with OnBill financing) 2019-2022.
 Partner UNIGE.

 - RenOnBill aimed at developing business models for the implementation of on-bill schemes in the EU residential building renovation market.
 The project developed a methodology for the energy and financial appraisal of the interventions based on a probabilistic approach and a set of business models for the implementation of on-bill schemes.
-The project resulted successful and was awarded of the “Citizens Award” during the EU Sustainable Energy Week 2021 (EN) | RenOnBill is significant for the implementation of EnerCmed project since it provides a methodology for the energy and financial analysis of energy investments based on a probabilistic approach.
+The project resulted successful and was awarded of the “Citizens Award” during the EU Sustainable Energy Week 2021 (FR) | RenOnBill is significant for the implementation of EnerCmed project since it provides a methodology for the energy and financial analysis of energy investments based on a probabilistic approach.
 Thus, it allows to measure the risk connected with the investments.
 Furthermore, input on the application of the Value Flow Model for the design of innovative business models are provided and they can be successfully exploited for conceiving innovative business frameworks useful for energy communities.

 - Outcomes offer a perfect ground to conceive the 4 Action Plans (Genova, Patras, Valencia, IRENA) of the pilot cities to expand the REC-NBS paradigm in own climate neutrality strategy and - above all - the